Bethenny Frankel Reveals Her Wildest, Most Dangerous Yoga Pic Yet

 “Doin’ some yoga today. #CamelPose is good for lower back pain, thigh/arm strength, & posture,” she captioned the shot.

 She also recently uploaded yet another bikini-yoga photo.
-This one was a simple balance-focused position that saw the Frankel posing on a backyard balance beam.
+This one was a simple balance-focused position on a backyard balance beam.

 She casually captioned the photo, “Balance is key.
 What are you guys up to this weekend?”